-Recently, XLerant, a Chrysalis Ventures portfolio company, announced the commercial release of its SaaS cloud-based budgeting product, BudgetPak.
+Recently, XLerant, a Chrysalis portfolio company, announced the commercial release of its SaaS cloud-based budgeting product, BudgetPak.
 The product offers the full functionality of the prior client/server version but now can be run either in the cloud or internally on a customer’s server.
 The full press release announcing the news can be found here.

-We sat down with Wright Steenrod, Partner at Chrysalis Ventures to discuss what this news means for the company.
+We sat down with Wright Steenrod, Partner at Chrysalis to discuss what this news means for the company.
 Wright currently sits on the board of XLerant.

 XLerant’s sales for the BudgetPak product have been solid.
 Is the market demanding that software companies have SaaS capabilities and cloud accessibility?

 Wright: The ability to gain access to information remotely — not having to be in your office — is now part of the business world.
 XLerant learned from many of their customers that many of their users work remotely and want to make changes to the budget in real-time.
 Business leaders are becoming more and more comfortable with storing financial information in the cloud.